victornpb/printo/README.md

 # Print Object
-Function to visualize objects of any kind including cyclic structures in a strigifable object
+Function to visualize objects of any kind including cyclic structures in a stringifiable object

 DEMO JSFiddle: https://jsfiddle.net/Victornpb/nq13wke4/